 - It can be used internally or externally.
 Sure, this is technically true.
 But Jimmyjane is just trying to make this thing sound so gosh-darn versatile when it’s really not.
 Let’s be real: the Form 4 is a clitoral vibrator with an extra-long handle.
 You can dip it in your vagina if you really want, but… you probably won’t.

 Why can’t they just say that it’s a “sensually rigid” clitoral toy that can help you stimulate “hard-to-reach pleasure zones” or something?
 I mean, really.
 Just tell the truth and make it sound hot.
 It’s not that hard.

 But shape does matter.
 The Form 4’s head is a bit too wide for my personal liking.
 There are several rechargeable clit toys — the LELO Siri, Je Joue MiMi, and We-Vibe Touch — with shapes that please my clit more.
-Two of those are fully waterproof, each one is $45-65 cheaper than the Form 4, and none of them HAVE SEAMS.
+All of those are fully waterproof, two of them are $45-65 cheaper than the Form 4, and none of them HAVE SEAMS.

 If the Form 4 was the only contender in the rechargeable clit toy realm, it’d have a better chance.
 As is, I use it if other stuff isn’t charged and I don’t want to deal with my Eroscillator’s cord, but otherwise, I’m all over my We-Vibe Touch.

 Perhaps I’m being too harsh on the Form 41.
 I mean, it gets me off and I currently use it on a more regular basis than most of my toys.
 That does count for something.
 No sarcasm, I promise!
 It’s just… the Form 4 kinda bores me to tears.
 I couldn’t even figure out a way to photograph it well.

 Sugarcunt: You could take a creative picture where you’re bludgeoning someone with it.